 The VREGS1 register is used to program and enable LDO1 and LDO2 and to set their behavior when low-power mode is active.
 The LDO output voltages can be set either on the fly, while the relevant LDO is disabled, or simultaneously when the relevant enable bit is set.
 Note that both LDOs are per default ON.

-Bit 7-Bit 6 - The function of the LDO2 enable and LDO2 OFF/nSLP bits is shown in the following table.
-See the Power-Up Sequencing section for details of low-power mode.
+Bit 7-Bit 6 - The function of the LDO2 enable and LDO2 OFF/nSLP bits is shown in Table 25.
+See the power-on sequencing section for details of low-power mode.